cwindolf/dartsort/README.md

  - [ ] Relocate by interpolation / shift on Z rather than scaling by ptps
  - [ ] Clustering / final performance metrics
     - What is the minimum viable clustering that will produce a meaningful result?
 And, how best to compare them?
+ - [ ] Downsample NPUltra and see if nonlinear interpolation helps upsample

 ### Bug tracker